mandiant/capa/.github/ISSUE_TEMPLATE/bug_report.md

 ### Versions

 <!-- You can get this information from copy and pasting the output of `capa --version` from the command line.
+ Please specify the component you're using (e.g. standalone tool or IDA Pro integration) and your Python version.
  Also, please include the OS and what version of the OS you're running. -->

 ### Additional Information